 Howard, Art and Jeanne 4-H Scholarship Fund

 For any high school senior residing in Noble County who has excelled in 4-H and excelled academically and who will pursue any sort of post-secondary education, full-time or part-time.
 A one-time payment of $500.
 FOR TUITION ONLY.
-Students also need to complete the 4-H record of achievement or upload your 4-H record in this application.
+Students also need to complete the 4-H record of achievement in this application.
 (DA-2).
 Essay question required on application: “What has participation in 4-H meant to you and how has it affected decisions and goals for your future?”

 Donor Fund Story: